-Foreshore Erosion Control
+Foreshore Erosion Response

 While the Inverloch foreshore is protected from the strong westerlies associated with the mid-latitudes, it is vulnerable to southerly winds and storm surge events.
 These storm surge events are particularly strong in winter, while spring and summer are times of calmer weather, allowing for more sand accretion.
 In recent years, the volume of sand lost to erosion during storm surge events has greatly exceeded the amount returned to the beach during calmer seasons.